graemeniedermayer/stable-diffusion-webui-normalmap-script/README.md

-﻿# Normal Maps for Stable Diffusion WebUI
-This script is an addon for [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that creates `normalmaps` from the generated images.
+﻿# High Resolution Normal Maps for Stable Diffusion WebUI This script is an addon for [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that creates `normalmaps` from the generated images.
 Normal maps are helpful for giving flat textures a sense of depth with lighting.

 To generate realistic normal maps from a single image, this script uses code and models from the [MiDaS](https://github.com/isl-org/MiDaS) repository by Intel ISL.
 See [https://pytorch.org/hub/intelisl_midas_v2/](https://pytorch.org/hub/intelisl_midas_v2/) for more info, or LeReS from the [AdelaiDepth](https://github.com/aim-uofa/AdelaiDepth) repository by Advanced Intelligent Machines.
+Multi-resolution merging as implemented by [BoostingMonocularDepth](https://github.com/compphoto/BoostingMonocularDepth) is used to generate high resolution depth maps.

 ## Work in-progress
-Should be functional.

 Things to add/fix:
 * Tiling can be improved (gradients could be matched).
 * Implement bilateral filtering.